Supporting Promising Research

 - New Ideas: Targeted projects at the discovery level with a goal to foster cutting-edge research in stem cell biology and/or technology that could have longer-term clinical benefit.

-In addition, OIRM supports Fellowship Awards to advance the work of emerging researchers or clinicians working in an OIRM lab and provides numerous opportunities for research trainees to gain valuable skills through workshops, courses and events, thereby bolstering the future strength of life sciences in Ontario.
+In addition, OIRM supported Fellowship Awards to advance the work of emerging researchers or clinicians working in an OIRM lab and provides numerous opportunities for research trainees to gain valuable skills through workshops, courses and events, thereby bolstering the future strength of life sciences in Ontario.

-Learn more about our currently funded research.
+Learn more about our previously funded research.